micros-workshop/micros-workshop.github.io/index.md

 Papers must be submitted to Easychair by **December 20th, 2020 (23:59 AoE)**.
 Submitted papers should be in the Springer LNCS format.
 The workshop has a **single-blind** reviewing process, so the submissions must include the name and affiliations of authors.

 We welcome submissions on novel, original, and unpublished work.
 Research and position papers are up to 8-10 pages, plus references.
-We also invite extended abstracts can be up to 4-6 pages, plus references.
+We also invite extended abstracts for summarizing published results.
+The extended abstracts can be up to 4-6 pages, plus references.

 Submission Page: [EasyChair](https://easychair.org/conferences/?conf=micros2021)